 How is it diagnosed?

-Dr. Farhang will review your medical history and conduct a physical examination.
-She will ask specific questions about your circumstances to attempt to understand the cause.
+Dr. Farhang will review your medical and family history and conduct a physical examination.
+She will ask specific questions about the circumstances when excessive sweating occurs in an attempt to understand the cause.
 Medical tests may be ordered to identify any underlying causes.

 What are the treatment options?